guildxyz/guild-sdk/v2-migration-guide.md

 #### `getUserAccess`

 Use `guild.getMemberAccess`.
-It now accepts user id as well, and optionally a signer to get more detaled output
+It now accepts user id as well, and optionally a signer to get more detailed output

 ```ts
 import { guild } from "@guildxyz/sdk";